stuartellis/eks-auto-example/README.md

 ## Contributing

-This project was built for my personal use.
-I will consider suggestions and Pull Requests, but I might decline anything that makes it less useful for my needs.
-You are welcome to fork this project.
+This project was built as a minimal example.
+I will consider suggestions and Pull Requests, but I may decline changes that expand the scope of it.
+You are welcome to fork this project, or use parts of the code.

 ## License